 What is the difference between the REP and the TDSP?

-There are six TDSPs in the deregulated zones of Texas, including CenterPoint Energy, Oncor Electric Delivery, Texas-New Mexico Power, AEP Texas North, AEP Texas Central and Sharyland Utilities.
+There are six TDSPs in the deregulated zones of Texas, including CenterPoint Energy in the Houston electricity market, Oncor Electric Delivery in the Dallas electricity market, and other TDSPs servicing other areas, including Texas-New Mexico Power, AEP Texas North, AEP Texas Central and Sharyland Utilities.